eluckie/PierresTreats.Solution/README.md

 * EF Core 7.0
 * Identity
 * MySQL Workbench
-* HTML
+* Razor HTML
 * Markdown
+* CSS
 * Git

 ## Description
-_{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.}_
+This webpage acts as an online bakery.
+When not logged in, the home page advises users to login or create an account to manage their own treats and flavors.
+Un-verified users are still able to view the list of all treats & all flavors.
+Once users have created an account, the home page displays the list of treats and flavors they have personally added.
+Users are able to add/edit/delete treats or flavors.
+They are also able to add a treat to a specified flavor profile, or add flavor profiles to a specified treat.
+From the account page, users are able to view/edit their account details or log out.

 ### Paths

-**/** Home page welcoming user to {Dr. Sillystringz's}.
-Contains an overview list of current {engineers} & current {machines}.
-Also has links to manage or add {engineers}, and manage or add {machines}
+**/** When not logged in, home page directs users to login or create an account.
+When logged in, displays list of users added treats and flavor profiles

-**/{Engineers}** {Engineers} main page showing full list of current {engineers} and their pronouns
+**/Treats** Treats main page showing full list of current Treats and their respective flavors.
+If logged in, displays user's list of added treats along with a button to see all available treats

-**/{Machines}** {Machines} main page showing full list of current {machines} and their respective {engineers}
+**/Flavors** Flavors main page showing full list of current flavors, If logged in, displays user's list of added flavors along with a button to see all available flavors

-**/{{Engineers} or {Machines}}/Create** A form to add a new machine or engineer (depending on which link was clicked)
+**/{Treats or Flavors}/Create** A form to add a new flavor or treat (depending on which link was clicked)

-**/{Engineers}/Details/{id}** A page that displays the selected engineer's name, pronouns, hire date, and any current machine ceritifications.
-Includes links to add a new machine to this engineer, edit this engineer, delete this engineer, return back to the full list of {engineers}, see the full list of {machines}, or return to the home page.
-Also includes a clickable button to un-certify engineer from any specific machine
+**/{Treats or Flavors}/Details/{id}** A page that displays the selected item's name (& ingredients, if a treat), and any associations between the flavors and treats.
+Includes links to add a new flavor/treat to this item or return back to the full list of items.
+Also includes buttons to edit, delete, or remove associations from the item

-**/{{Engineers} or {Machines}}/Edit/{id}** A form to edit the current machine or engineer (depending on which link was clicked).
-Both forms include links that say _NVM NVM NVM_ and take the user back to the selected detail pages, and links to instead manage the {machines} or {engineers}, or go back to the main page

-**/{{Engineers} or {Machines}}/Delete/{id}** A page confirming you'd like to delete the selected engineer or machine.
-Clicking the button officially deletes them, and re-routes the user back to the respective main pages displaying the full list of {engineers} or {machines}.
-If user clicks the _NVM NVM NVM_ link instead of the button, the selected machine or engineer is not deleted, and the user is re-routed back to the selected's details page

-**/{Machines}/Details/{id}** A page that displays the selected machine's name, description, install date, and any technicians certified for that machine.
-From there, the user is also able to choose to edit or delete the selected machine, as well as add some new {engineers} to be certified
+* The _edit_ button pops up a window to update the selected item.
+Canceling dismisses the window, & updating refreshes the page to display the new updates
+* The _delete_ button pops up a window to confirm deletion of the selected item.
+If deleted, the user is re-routed back to respective main page.
+Canceling dismisses the window

-**/{Machines}/AddEngineer/{id}** A page that displays the selected machine's name and a drop down list of current {engineers}.
-The user is able to select one engineer from the list at a time to _Make it official_ which will certify the selected engineer and re-route to the selected machine's details page, showing the updated list of certified {engineers}
+**/Flavors/AddTreat/{id}** A page that displays the selected flavor's name and a drop down list of current treats.
+The user is able to select one treat from the list at a time to _Add_ which will associate the selected treat with the flavor and re-route to the selected flavor's details page, showing the updated list of associated treats

-**/{Engineers}/AddRepairs/{id}** A page that displays the selected engineer's name and a form to select checkboxes of the current {machines}.
-The user is able to select multiple {machines} from the list and click _Let's gooooo_ which will certify the selected engineer and re-route to their details page, showing the updated list of certifications
+**/Treats/AddFlavor/{id}** A page that displays the selected treat's name and a form to select checkboxes of the current flavors.
+The user is able to select multiple flavors from the list and click _Add_ which will associate the selected flavors with the treat and re-route to the treat's details page, showing the updated list of flavors

+**/Account** When not logged in, simply displays links to either create an account or login.
+When logged in, welcomes the user by name and displays their username & email.
+There is also buttons to edit or log out
+* The _edit_ button pops up a window to edit your account nickname or username.
+Canceling dismisses the window, & updating refreshes the page to display the new updates
+* The _log out_ button logs the user out of their account and redirects them to the main home page

 ## Setup/Installation Requirements